errabun/Pushpay_challenge/README.md

   * Now Playing
   * Popular
   * Top Rated
+* Allows the user to search for a movie
 * Allows the user to select a movie and see more details.
 The more details, the better.

 Best of all is the client has given you full creative control.